nodepa/seedlingo/docs/content/content-spec.md

 "explanationCount": "8"
 ```

-`explanationCount` is the number of exercises in the lesson of the type
+`explanationCount` is the number of exercises in the unit of the type
 `Explanation`.

 It is currently not possible to specify either ExplanationMatching or